Towards a Classification of pseudo-Riemannian Geometries Admitting Twistor Spinors: Geometries admitting totally lightlike, holonomy-invariant subspaces

 where $g_{ij}$ are functions depending on $x,y$ and $z$ and satisfying

 Conversely, if one uses (\ref{purre1}) and (\ref{pure2}) to define a metric $h$ on a connected open set $U \subset \R^{2m+1}$, then $(U,h)$ is spin and admits a real pure parallel spinor.
-For the generic choice of $g_{ij}$ (cf. explanation in \cite{kath}), the dimension of the space of real pure spinors is exactly 1 and $Hol(U,h)$ is isomorphic to the image under the double covering $\lambda$ of the identity component of the stabilizer of a real pure spinor which is $SL(m)\ltimes N$ as given in (\ref{stab}).\\ The Ricci curvature of $h$ equals
+Similar statements hold in case $(p,q)=(m,m)$, where one has to omit the last coordinate etc.\\